Deformations of Dimer Models: Introduction

-To explain our main theorem, we briefly recall the mutations of polygons (see Subsection~\ref{sec_pre_mutation_polygon} for more precise definition).
+To explain our main theorem, we briefly recall the combinatorial mutations of polygons (see Section~\ref{sec_pre_mutation_polygon} for a more precise definition).
 Let $N\cong\ZZ^2$ be a rank two lattice and $M\coloneqq\Hom_\ZZ(N,\ZZ)\cong\ZZ^2$.
-First, we consider a lattice polygon $P$ in $N_\RR\coloneqq N\otimes_\ZZ \RR$ and choose an edge $E$ of $P$.
-We then take a primitive inner normal vector $w\in M$ for $E$, and consider the linear map $\langle w,-\rangle:N_\RR\rightarrow \RR$.
-Using these, we determine the \emph{height} $\langle w,u\rangle$ of each point $u\in P$.
-In particular, a primitive lattice element $u_E\in N$ satisfying $\langle w,u_E\rangle=0$ plays an important role to define the mutation.
-Such an element $u_E$ is determined uniquely up to sign, thus we fix one of them.
-Then, we define the line segment $F\coloneqq{\rm conv}\{{\bf 0},u_E\}$, which is called a \emph{factor} of $P$ with respect to $w$.
-Using these data, we have the lattice polygon $\mut_w(P,F)$, which is called the \emph{mutation} of $P$ given by the vector $w$ and the factor $F$, as defined in Definition~\ref{def_mutation_polygon}.
-In addition, we also define another mutation $\mut_w(P,-F)$ in a similar way.
-We note that although $\mut_w(P,F)$ looks different from $\mut_w(P,-F)$, they are transformed into each other by the $\GL(2,\ZZ)$-transformation.
-Furthermore, for the given lattice polygon $P$ there exists a consistent dimer model $\Gamma$ such that $P=\Delta_\Gamma$.
+First, we consider a lattice polygon $P$ in $N_\RR\coloneqq N\otimes_\ZZ \RR$ and choose an edge~$E$ of~$P$.
+We then take a primitive inner normal vector $w\in M$ for $E$, and consider the linear map $\langle w,-\rangle\colon N_\RR\rightarrow \RR$.
+Using these notions, we determine the \emph{height} $\langle w,u\rangle$ of each point $u\in P$.
+In particular, a primitive lattice element $u_E\in N$ satisfying $\langle w,u_E\rangle=0$ plays an important role in defining the combinatorial mutation.
+Such an element $u_E$ is determined uniquely up to sign; thus we fix one of them.
+Then, we define the line segment $F\coloneqq\operatorname{conv}\{{\bf 0},u_E\}$, which is called a~\emph{factor} of~$P$ with respect to~$w$.
+Using these data, we have the lattice polygon $\mut_w(P,F)$, which is called the \emph{combinatorial mutation} of $P$ given by the vector $w$ and the factor $F$, as defined in Definition~\ref{def_mutation_polygon}.
+In addition, we also define another combinatorial mutation $\mut_w(P,-F)$ in a similar way.
+We note that although $\mut_w(P,F)$ looks different from $\mut_w(P,-F)$, they are transformed into each other by a $\GL(2,\ZZ)$-transformation.
+On the other hand, for the given lattice polygon $P$ there exists a consistent dimer model $\Gamma$ such that $P=\Delta_\Gamma$.